How to Install a Beadboard Ceiling Using Individual Boards (Not Panels!)

 E. Adding trim to create a polished look: Once all the beadboard boards were installed, we focused on adding the finishing touches to create a polished, professional look.
 We used trim pieces to cover any gaps or imperfections around the edges of the ceiling and to create a crisp, clean border.
 This extra step really helped to elevate the overall appearance of the beadboard ceiling and make it look like a high-end, custom installation.

 About the Ceiling Trim: On one side of the room, we had piping that ran over the top front of the door which we encased with a soffit.
 This soffit abuts our newly installed IKEA cabinets that house our raised washer and dryer.
 We wanted these cabinets to have a custom built-in appearance, so we added crown molding around the top of them.
-We first added a 1″ x 3″ trim piece to the ceiling in front of the cabinets then were able to connected the cabinet tops to the ceiling with crown molding.
-After installing the crown molding on top of the cabinets, we made sure the remaining trim around the ceiling perimeter had a 3/4″ exposed trim piece, matching the 3/4″ thickness of the remain trim in the room.
+We first added a 1" x 3" trim piece to the ceiling in front of the cabinets then were able to connected the cabinet tops to the ceiling with crown molding.
+After installing the crown molding on top of the cabinets and painting them to match the cabinets, we made sure the remaining trim around the ceiling perimeter had a ¾" exposed trim piece, matching the ¾" thickness of the remain trim in the room.
 This created a cohesive look throughout the entire ceiling.

 Materials: